rk324/Dissecting-Atlas-Registered-Tissue/README.md

 DART enables:
 - alignment of cell stained slices to a 3D common coordinate framework
 - automatic and manual annotation of brain regions
-- excision of identified brain regions with LEICA software
+- excision of identified brain regions with LEICA LMD software

 ## Installation